halfflat/tinyopt/README.md

 A parser is a function or functional object with signature `maybe<X> (const char*)` for some type `X`.
 They are used to try to convert a C-string argument into a value.

-If no explicit parser is given to a the`parse` function or to an `option` specification, the default parser `default_parser` is used, which will use `std::istream::operator>>` to read the supplied argument.
+If no explicit parser is given to the`parse` function or to an `option` specification, the default parser `default_parser` is used, which will use `std::istream::operator>>` to read the supplied argument.